How do you make the CB squat on the break, and why does the cue ball sometimes hop in the air and/or off the table?

 Is CB hop a good alternative to using slight topspin to help the CB squat?

-No. With a typical break “pop,” the CB is not hitting the 1-ball high enough to prevent the backward motion of the CB (due to the large “mass” of the rack), so slight topspin is still required to hold the CB in the center of the table.
-If you hit the 1-ball high enough to prevent the backward motion, the upward motion would be very high and any hit on the 1 even slightly off center will cause the CB to hop off the table.
+No. With a typical break “pop,” the CB is not hitting the 1-ball high enough to prevent the backward motion of the CB (due to the large “effective mass” of the rack), so slight topspin is still required to hold the CB in the center of the table.
+If you hit the 1-ball high enough to prevent the backward motion, the upward motion would be very high, and any hit on the 1 even slightly off center would cause the CB to hop off the table.

 Will the CB have more speed into the rack if it is airborne on the way to the rack?